 \subsection{Structural indexes}

-Another family of indexes -- referred to as structural indexes~\cite{LuoPFHV12} -- rather build a high-level summary of the RDF graph.
-Such summaries may take different forms.
+Another family of indexes -- known as \textit{structural indexes}~\cite{LuoPFHV12} -- rely on a high-level summary of the RDF graph.

-A first type of structural index is based on distance.
-Udrea et al. propose GRIN~\cite{UdreaPS07}, which divides the graph hierarchically into regions based on the distance of its nodes to selected centroids.
+Some structural indexes are based on distance measures.
+GRIN~\cite{UdreaPS07} divides the graph hierarchically into regions based on the distance of its nodes to selected centroids.
 These regions form a tree, where the non-leaf elements indicate a node $x$ and a distance $d$ referring to all nodes at most $d$ steps from $x$.
 The root element chooses a node and distance such that all nodes of the graph are covered.
 Each non-leaf element has two children that capture all nodes of their parent.
 Each leaf node contains a set of nodes $N$, which induces a subgraph of triples between the nodes of $N$; the leaves can then be seen as partitioning the RDF graph.
 We provide an example in Figure~\ref{fig:grin} for the RDF graph of Figure~\ref{fig:rdfg}, where all nodes are within distance two of \texttt{:Alice}, which are then divided into two regions: one of distance at most two from \texttt{\_:p}, and another of distance at most one from \texttt{:CS}.
 The index can continue dividing the graph into regions, and can then be used to find subgraphs within a particular distance from a given node (e.g., a node given in a BGP).